-This week's Agent Spotlight features Steven Malk of Writers House.
+This week's Agent Spotlight features Steven Malk of Writers House, LLC.

 Web Presence: